brandur/sorg/content/articles/canonical-log-lines.md

     eating into them.

 [3] A daemon local to each node buffers messages and sends
-    them off to Kafka in batches (some losiness can be tolerated here).
+    them off to Kafka in batches (some lossiness can be tolerated here).
 We previously used NSQ for the same purpose.